BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 ### Customize Settings

 ComfyUI allows you to deeply customize your image generation process.

-1. **Different Checkpoints**: Various checkpoints can alter the artistic style of your outputs, each trained to offer different levels of realism or abstraction.
-This diversity is key for aligning outputs with your creative vision.
-2. **Different Samplers and Schedulers**: Explore the impact of different samplers and schedulers on image texture and edge definition.
-3. **Number of Steps**: The number of diffusion steps affects image clarity and detail.
-Fewer steps can yield quicker, more abstract results, while more steps enhance clarity and detail.
-4. **CFG Scale**: CFG helps control how closely the image matches the text prompt.
-A higher CFG scale produces images more faithful to the prompt, while a lower scale allows for more creative variations.
-5. **Prompt Emphasis**: Adjusting feature weights within your prompt allows for more personalized outputs.
-Increasing the weight on specific styles can enhance those characteristics, giving you greater artistic control.

-Feel free to experiment with different settings in ComfyUI.
-Exploring these options can lead to unexpected results and help you understand the capabilities of the tool.
-Allow yourself to explore and see what you can create.
+You can experiment with various settings such as **Different Checkpoints**, **Different Samplers and Schedulers**, **Number of Steps**, **CFG Scale**, and **Prompt Emphasis** to fine-tune the artistic style and detail of your outputs.
+Feel free to explore these options to better understand the tool's capabilities and achieve unique creative results.

 ### Enhance Generation Workflow